Spanish NIE’s – The Basics

 - Your original passport plus a copy of the photo page

-Pro’s and Con’s of having a Permanent v.
-Temporary NIE
+Pro’s and Con’s of having a Resident v.
+Non-Resident NIE

 Before you proceed beware:

 1) Taxes.
-With a permanent NIE you must file an annual tax return in Spain reporting your worldwide income.
-If you file in your native country, you might get a tax credit that offsets your Spanish tax bill.
-With a temporary NIE you don’t have to file a tax return in Spain.
-If your spouse has a permanent NIE, you might have to files taxes in Spain as you will be considered a resident too, obligating you to file a tax return.
+With a resident NIE you must file an annual tax return in Spain reporting your worldwide income.
+If you file in your native country, you might get a tax credit for the taxes you paid in Spain.
+With a non-resident NIE you don’t have to file a tax return in Spain.
+If your spouse has a resident NIE, you might be considered a resident too, obligating you to file a tax return.
 Tax questions are tricky.
-Please talk to a Spanish tax attorney (abogado fiscal) before you, or your spouse, apply for a permanent NIE.
+Please talk to a Spanish tax attorney (abogado fiscal) before you, or your spouse, apply for a resident NIE.
 I can refer one.